NVlabs/condensa/README.md

 # A Programming System for Model Compression

-This repository contains **Condensa Lite**, a stripped-down version of Condensa that only supports pruning and learning-rate rewinding.
+This repository contains **Condensa Lite**, a stripped-down version of Condensa that supports pruning and learning-rate rewinding.

 **Status**: Condensa Lite is under active development, and bug reports, pull requests, and other feedback are all highly appreciated.
 See the contributions section below for more details on how to contribute.